famedaxolotl/RPRG/README.md

 ## Term-II IPM

-Codefiles and notes of the R Programming course.
-Please create an issue in case of bugs, errors etc.
-Create pull requests if you want to add to the codebase
+Comprehensive database of codefiles and their explanations for the RPRG course.
+Please reach out via the Issues tab or create pull requests if you have anything to contribute.

+NOTE: The entirety of ggplot2 will be put in RPRG_2.R for completeness.

+made with <3
+~ rishav